jflamy/owlcms4/docs/old/Virtual.md

 This document explains the concepts behind running a virtual competition with owlcms.
-A *virtual competition* is a competition where the athletes and officials are in multiple locations and communicate via a videoconferencing application such as Zoom or Jitsi / 8x8.
-We recommend Zoom or Jitsi / 8x8 because the video moderator can select what is seen by all attendees (putting the spotlight on the current athlete, in this case)
+A *virtual competition* is a competition where the athletes and officials are in multiple locations and communicate via a videoconferencing application such as Zoom.
+We recommend Zoom because the video moderator can easily select what is seen by all attendees (putting the spotlight on the current athlete, in this case)

 ## Remote Scoreboards Using the publicresults Cloud-Based Application